How Much Is My Traumatic Brain Injury (TBI) Case Worth?

 Medical Bills and Expenses

 A large portion of your settlement will be based on the amount of medical bills and other medical expenses that you have incurred after your accident.
-Included in this will be any emergency room visits, hospital stays, imaging tests such as CT scans and MRIs, rehabilitation, and any other medical expense.
+Included in this will be any emergency room visits, hospital stays, imaging tests such as CT scans and MRIs, rehabilitation, and any other medical expenses.

 Loss of Income and Earning Capacity